 below, should work without modification.

-Although App Engine supports sockets, there are certain limitations and behaviors you need to be aware of when using sockets.
+Although the Python 2 runtime supports sockets, there are certain limitations and behaviors you need to be aware of when using sockets.

 In SDK versions prior to 1.8.1, you could not call get/set options against sockets.
 (Doing so raised "Not Implemented" exceptions.)
 However, the Sockets API now allows this.